 Replacing your entire floor with non-slip tiles would be the most expensive and labour-intensive solution, but it can preserve the appearance of your décor without the outcome of slipperiness.

 Unless you are prepared to renovate your home or start a construction project, this might not be the method for you.

 Non-slip tile solution

 Anti-slip tile treatment might just be the preferred solution.
 Without changing the appearance of your tiles and décor, and without needing to replace your tiles, anti-slip tile treatment can be applied to most tiles in bathrooms, laundries, showers and other slippery floor surfaces.

 Slip Drs Sydney leads when it comes to anti-slip tile treatment.
-Our solution works by micro-etching the slippery surface of tiles while creating a pattern which disperses and directs water from under foot.
+Our solution works by micro-etching the slippery surface of tiles while creating a pattern that disperses and directs water from underfoot.

 Non-slip treatment has so many benefits.

 - It is suitable for all floors inside the home and out in the backyard.

 - It is a simple and quick application with no odour or mess.

 - The treated tiles will remain non-slip even when wet.